hashiruhq/engine/Readme.md

 ### Questions/Improvements
 - How do we handle server crashes and maintain the trading lists?
-- How do we order acknowledgement?
+- How/When do we acknowledge orders?
 - How do we handle persistance while maintaining the high load?
 - How do we handle upgrades and redeployments?
 - How do we prevent double spending?